vlad17/vlad17.github.io/_posts/2021-09-15-scatter-reduction.md

 A reader of my blog referred me to this algorithm, noting that the supposedly vectorized version turns out slower than non-vectorized code.
 We review indexing and broadcasting rules to diagnose the slowdown and prescribe a fix with a lesser-known numpy gem for what's known as a scatter-reduce operation.
 If you've ever found yourself in a numpy setting wanting to "collect" the sum of some data into buckets determined at runtime, this gem is for you.

 Along the way, we'll learn some pretty surprising facts about vectorization!
 What I thought was an idiomatic numpy solution using [`ufunc.at`](https://numpy.org/doc/stable/reference/generated/numpy.ufunc.at.html) turns out to be pretty non-performant!
+Luckily, a solid vectorized solution exists out there, gaining us a 400% improvement on a TPU (via Colab).

 ```python
 from IPython.display import Image